gaojian08/jianxgao.com/content/authors/admin/_index.md

 highlight_name: false

 ---
-Dr. Jian Gao is a Research Assistant Professor at the [Center for Science of Science and Innovation (CSSI)](https://www.kellogg.northwestern.edu/research/science-of-science.aspx), and [Management & Organizations (MORS) Department](https://www.kellogg.northwestern.edu/faculty/academics/management-and-organizations.aspx), [Kellogg School of Management](http://www.kellogg.northwestern.edu), [Northwestern University](http://www.northwestern.edu), USA.
-He is also affiliated with the [Northwestern Institute on Complex Systems (NICO)](https://www.nico.northwestern.edu).
-He was a Postdoctoral Research Fellow at Kellogg CSSI (2019-2021), working with [Prof. Dashun Wang](https://www.kellogg.northwestern.edu/faculty/directory/wang_dashun/).
-Before joining Kellogg, he was a researcher at [The MIT Media Lab](https://www.media.mit.edu) (2016-2017), working with [Prof. César A. Hidalgo](https://cesarhidalgo.com).
+Dr. Jian Gao is a Research Assistant Professor at the [Center for Science of Science and Innovation (CSSI)](https://www.kellogg.northwestern.edu/research/science-of-science.aspx), [Kellogg School of Management](http://www.kellogg.northwestern.edu), [Northwestern University](http://www.northwestern.edu), USA.
+He is also a Researcher-in-Residence at the [Northwestern Institute on Complex Systems (NICO)](https://www.nico.northwestern.edu).
+He was a Postdoc at Kellogg CSSI (2019-2021), working with [Prof. Dashun Wang](https://www.kellogg.northwestern.edu/faculty/directory/wang_dashun/), and a researcher at [The MIT Media Lab](https://www.media.mit.edu) (2016-2017), working with [Prof. César A. Hidalgo](https://cesarhidalgo.com).

-His research interests lie in the interdisciplinary fields of [Computational Socioeconomics](https://www.sciencedirect.com/science/article/pii/S0370157319301954) and the [Science of Science](https://science.sciencemag.org/content/359/6379/eaao0185), focusing on understanding complex social and economic systems.
-He develops computational approaches to study how science interacts with social institutions, from public policy to new technology to pharmaceutical innovation.
-Meanwhile, his research examines equity and sustainability of the workforce that drives research, innovation, and economic prosperity.
-In particular, his works recognize the crucial fact that solutions to many of the challenges facing society today rely on science.
+His primary research interests lie in the interdisciplinary fields of _Science of Science_ and _Computational Social Science_.
+He uses large-scale data and develops computational approaches to study complex social and economic systems.
+His research explores how science interacts with a range of social institutions, from public policy to new technology to pharmaceutics.
+Meanwhile, he studies the equity and sustainability of the workforce that drives scientific research, technological innovation, and economic prosperity.

-Results from his research have yielded a range of generalizable insights, which hold implications for understanding the role and impact of science beyond science and for promoting an equitable and sustainable research workforce.
-He has published 20+ peer-reviewed articles in top journals such as *[Science](https://science.sciencemag.org/content/371/6525/128)*, *[Nature](https://www.nature.com/articles/546033a)*, *[Physics Reports](https://www.sciencedirect.com/science/article/pii/S0370157319301954)*, *[Nature Communications](https://www.nature.com/articles/s41467-021-26428-z)*, and *[Regional Studies](https://www.tandfonline.com/doi/full/10.1080/00343404.2021.1883191)*.
-His works have received [1000+ citations](https://scholar.google.com/citations?user=mvwDL1wAAAAJ) with the [H-index 17](https://scholar.google.com/citations?user=mvwDL1wAAAAJ) and been covered by popular media such as *Scientific American* and *Forbes*.
+His works have yielded a range of generalizable insights, which hold direct implications for understanding the role and impact of science beyond science and for promoting an equitable and sustainable workforce.
+He has published 20+ peer-reviewed articles in leading journals such as *[Science](https://science.sciencemag.org/content/371/6525/128)*, *[Nature](https://www.nature.com/articles/546033a)*, *[Physics Reports](https://www.sciencedirect.com/science/article/pii/S0370157319301954)*, *[Nature Communications](https://www.nature.com/articles/s41467-021-26428-z)*, and *[Regional Studies](https://www.tandfonline.com/doi/full/10.1080/00343404.2021.1883191)*.
+His works have received [1100+ citations](https://scholar.google.com/citations?user=mvwDL1wAAAAJ) with an [H-index of 17](https://scholar.google.com/citations?user=mvwDL1wAAAAJ) and have been covered by popular media outlets such as *Scientific American* and *Forbes*.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.